The following staff members have specialized knowledge in their fields. Click on the links to access their curricula vitae.

 Daniel Greene is Vice President for Research and Academic Programs at the Newberry.
 Greene is a US historian who specializes in American ethnic and religious pluralism.
 He is the co-editor of Home Front: Daily Life in the Civil War North (Chicago, 2013), a book accompanying a collaborative exhibition between the Newberry and Terra Foundation for American Art on view at the Newberry from 2013 to 2014.
 His first book, The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (Indiana, 2011) won the American Jewish Historical Society’s Saul Viener Prize in American Jewish history, 2011–12.
-Before coming to the Newberry, he was a historian at the United States Holocaust Memorial Museum in Washington, DC.
+Before coming to the Newberry, he was a historian at the US Holocaust Memorial Museum in Washington, DC.
 Greene is an Affiliated Faculty member of the history department at the University of Illinois Chicago.
-He earned his PhD in history at the University of Chicago.
+He earned his Ph.D in history at the University of Chicago.

 Hjordis Halvorson is the Vice President for Library Services.
 Ms. Halvorson began her career at the Newberry in 1988 as the Reference Services Supervisor and then Director of Reader Services.
 As Vice President for Library Services, she provides leadership for numerous initiatives to improve access and management of the collections and service to library users near and far.
 She builds close collaboration between library services and research and academic programs and works to extend the Newberry’s participation in regional and national endeavors.
 Ms. Halvorson taught for six years as an adjunct faculty member in Dominican University’s GSLIS program and is currently active in the Rare Books and Manuscripts Section (RBMS) of ACRL, having served as a member-at-large on the RBMS executive committee along with other committee involvement.
 She is also active in the work of the Chicago Collections Consortium.
 Before coming to the Newberry, she served as reference and serials librarian at the University of St. Thomas.
 She received her M.L.S. degree from the University of California Berkeley and her M.A.T. from Wesleyan University in Middletown, Connecticut.

 Liesl Olson is a literary scholar and Director of the Dr. William M. Scholl Center for American History and Culture at the Newberry.
 After receiving a BA from Stanford University and a PhD from Columbia University, she taught at the University of Chicago as a Harper-Schmidt Fellow in the Humanities Division.
 She then held a NEH/Mellon Foundation Fellowship at the Newberry (2010-11) and a National Endowment for the Humanities Fellowship (2011-12).
 Olson’s first book, Modernism and the Ordinary (Oxford UP, 2009), examines a broad range of twentieth-century writers and how their works present the habitual and unselfconscious actions of everyday life.
 She is currently writing a book about Chicago’s literary and cultural centrality during the early twentieth century, Chicago Renaissance: How the Midwest Made Modernism (forthcoming, Yale UP)

 Matt Rutherford, MLIS, is Curator of Genealogy and Local History at the Newberry.
 In addition to managing the Newberry’s renowned genealogy collection, Matt has also answered thousands of questions on a wide range of genealogy topics.
 He has spoken at the Illinois State Genealogical Society and the Conference on Illinois History, as well as several local genealogy societies, including the North Suburban Genealogical Society, the Genealogical Forum of Elmhurst, and the Illinois St. Andrew Society.
 In addition, Matt teaches seminars on a variety of genealogy topics, including beginning genealogy, researching at the Newberry, researching pre-fire Chicago, adoption searches, non-population census schedules, the history of the federal census, and the Social Security Death Index.
 He is the co-author of A Bibliography of African American History at the Newberry Library (2005)